 MY CLEVELAND STORY (1998), my first novel, sold close to four thousand copies in hardback, and got great reviews (The Plain Dealer’s Michael Heaton called me “Cleveland’s Mark Twain”).
 HOME AND AWAY GAMES, a novella, came out to equally good reviews in 2007.
 A POEM ON A BAR ROOM WALL came out in 2015 and was picked as one of the fifty best books of the year by the Akron Beacon Journal.

-I am currently the Academic Advisor for Athletes, Assistant Football Coach, and English Professor at Thomas More College in Northern Kentucky.
+I am currently the Academic Advisor for Athletes, Assistant Football Coach, and English Professor at St. Thomas University in Miami Lakes, Florida.
 I have taught and coached at a variety of high schools and colleges over the years.

 I am a graduate of Padua Franciscan High School, Ohio Wesleyan University, and Cleveland State University.
 Over the years I have participated in four National Endowment for the Humanities seminars and workshops, studying the literature and history of the Great Plains at North Dakota State University; the life of Henry Ford and the Rogue Auto Plant in Dearborn, Michigan, at Henry Ford Community College; the design and history of the art deco hotels of Miami Beach, Florida, at the Wolfsonian Museum and Florida International University; and southern culture, the history of the blues and civil rights at Delta State University in Cleveland, Mississippi.